SandraCoburn/microservicesReact/README.md

 ```
 docker run -it busybox sh
 ls
-cmm C to end it or type: exit
+cmm D to end it or type: exit

 ```